-- 413. (1) Any person having an interest in the company being wound up may, at any time before the confirmation of an account, lodge with the Master an objection to that account stating reasons for the objection. - (2) If the Master reasonably believes that any objection raised pursuant to subsection (1) ought to be sustained, the Master must direct the liquidator to amend the account or give other appropriate directions. - (3) If, in respect of any account, the Master reasonably believes that any improper charge has been made against the assets of a company or that the account is in any respect incorrect and should be amended, the Master may, whether or not any objection to the account has been lodged with him or her, direct the liquidator to amend the account, or may give other appropriate directions. - (4) The liquidator or any person aggrieved by any direction of the Master under this section, or by the refusal of the Master to sustain an objection lodged under this section, may, within 14 days after the date of the Master's direction and after notice to the liquidator, apply to the Court for an order setting aside the Master's decision, and the Court may on that application confirm the account in question or make any other appropriate order. - (5) If any direction given by the Master under this section affects the interests of a person who has not lodged an objection with the Master, the relevant account as amended must again lie open for inspection in the manner and with the notice as provided for in section 412, unless the person affected consents in writing to the immediate confirmation of the account.
+- (1) Any person having an interest in the company being wound up may, at any time before the confirmation of an account, lodge with the Master an objection to that account stating reasons for the objection. - (2) If the Master reasonably believes that any objection raised pursuant to subsection (1) ought to be sustained, the Master must direct the liquidator to amend the account or give other appropriate directions.

+(3) If, in respect of any account, the Master reasonably believes that any improper charge has been made against the assets of a company or that the account is in any respect incorrect and should be amended, the Master may, whether or not any objection to the account has been lodged with him or her, direct the liquidator to amend the account, or may give other appropriate directions.

+- (4) The liquidator or any person aggrieved by any direction of the Master under this section, or by the refusal of the Master to sustain an objection lodged under this section, may, within 14 days after the date of the Master's direction and after notice to the liquidator, apply to the Court for an order setting aside the Master's decision, and the Court may on that application confirm the account in question or make any other appropriate order. - (5) If any direction given by the Master under this section affects the interests of a person who has not lodged an objection with the Master, the relevant account as amended must again lie open for inspection in the manner and with the notice as provided for in section 412, unless the person affected consents in writing to the immediate confirmation of the account.

-Confirmation of account
+414. Confirmation of account

-- 414. (1) If an account has lain open for inspection as provided for in section 412 and - - (a) no objection has been lodged; - (b) an objection has been lodged and the account has been amended in accordance with the direction of the Master and has again lain open for inspection, if necessary, as in section 413(5) provided for, and no application has been made to the Court within the time specified to set aside the Master's decision; or the Master must confirm the account and the confirmation has the effect of a final judgment, save as against those persons who may be permitted by the Court to re-open the account after that confirmation but before the liquidator commences with the distribution.
+- (1) If an account has lain open for inspection as provided for in section 412 and - - (a) no objection has been lodged; - (b) an objection has been lodged and the account has been amended in accordance with the direction of the Master and has again lain open for inspection, if necessary, as in section 413(5) provided for, and no application has been made to the Court within the time specified to set aside the Master's decision; or - (c) an objection has been lodged but has been withdrawn or has not been sustained and the objector has not applied to the Court within the specified time, the Master must confirm the account and the confirmation has the effect of a final judgment, save as against those persons who may be permitted by the Court to re-open the account after that confirmation but before the liquidator commences with the distribution.